ynput/ayon-usd-resolver/README.md

 | `AYONLOGGERFILELOGGING` | This environment variable allows you to enable or disable file logging in AyonCppApi - `OFF`, `ON`
 | `AYONLOGGERFILEPOS` | This environment variable allows you to set a file path for the AyonCppApi logging - `/path/to` or `./relPath` |

- Inside AAYONn, you can use the Environment Field of your software version to define what resolver you want to use.
+Inside AYON, you can use the Environment Field of your software version to define what resolver you want to use.
 Here is an example of how that might look:

  ```json
 {
     "AYONUSDRESOLVER_ROOT": "/path/to/ayon-usd-resolver/Resolvers/{BuildPlugin path + name}",